nikhilsimha/take-home/README.md

 ## Take Home - Full Stack

 You are to build a visualization for a build system.
 Build systems are essentially DAGs - directred acyclic graphs.
 Below is an example DAG.
 Note that parent to child relationships are many-to-many.
-Only cycles are not possible.
+Cycles are not possible.

 ```mermaid
 graph LR